ellie-keen/bank-system/README.md

 ### My Approach

-To complete this task, I first split up [the brief](https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md) into User Stories.
+* To complete this task, I first split up [the brief](https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md) into User Stories.
 This gave me a clear idea about each feature I needed to implement so that I didn't leave anything uncovered.
-I then used Domain Modelling to clearly seperate those features out into Objects and Messages.
-I started diagramming to see how the structure of my program would look to help me get started.
-I had 3 clearly defined objects - BankAccount, Transaction and BankStatement and some clear methods.
-I used Test Driven Development so that my application was built robustly and used the Red, Green, Refactor approach.
+* I then used Domain Modelling to clearly seperate those features out into Objects and Messages.
+*  I started diagramming to see how the structure of my program would look to help me get started and had 3 clearly defined objects - BankAccount, Transaction and BankStatement with clear methods.
+* I used Test Driven Development so that my application was built robustly and used the Red, Green, Refactor approach.